Archan6el/NSA-Codebreaker-2025-Writeup/Task4.md

 I do just want to preface that I did this entire task statically.
 It is possible to do it dynamically, or a little bit of both, but the binary has multiple debugger checks, and to just avoid dealing with any of that, I went with a purely static approach.
 Also, I figured it'd be safer considering the fact that the binary is very likely malware

-> Note that the below disassembly snippets already show renamed function names as a result of my analysis
+> Note that the below disassembly snippets already show renamed function, variable, and label names as a result of my analysis

 Beginning with main, immediately we see some really weird stuff going on